PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 attention, expanded HardSigmoid gates, HardSwish activation, and self-HardSwish Mean chains.
 Each nested matcher proves the full region and legacy consumers before any transpose removal or coefficient/axis rewrite.
+All variants now mutate through their runner-owned `ModelIRGraphIndex` without an end-of-iteration refresh.
+Index-aware input/output rewrites and differential removals retain live topology throughout the transaction.
+Optional legacy NCHW consumers are tracked by operator object across removals, rewired to one local adapter, and preceded by an indexed Transpose insertion.
+Both candidate scans enumerate only indexed Transpose roots.
+The attention module consequently has no whole-graph map builder, direct operator-list insertion/deletion, or routine index refresh; an architecture gate preserves those constraints.

 CSP attention propagation is the final currently characterized large member of `passes/attention_layout.py`.
 It validates both residual forms, expanded